matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 I was able to get the Lenovo Chromebook Duet for under $300 when it was on sale at a local retailer.
 It included the tablet itself, detachable keyboard with touchpad, a magnetic kickstand, USB-C to audio dongle, and a charger with a USB-C cable.
 Overall, it was a good deal for a complete 2-in-1 Chromebook that included everything needed out of the box.
 It somewhat reminds me of the Surface Go with the size and look of the device, but this device was just slightly smaller.

-This particular Chromebook has support for using a stylus should you want one, but it requires a USI (Universal Stylus Initiative) stylus.
+This Chromebook has support for using a stylus should you want one, but it requires a USI (Universal Stylus Initiative) stylus.
 There are multiple options available for these types of stylus devices, but since I don't have a need for one, I never tried one of them out.

 ### Gallery ###

-I think the Lenovo Chromebook Duet is a very well designed device and being a Lenovo device, feels premium.
+I think the Lenovo Chromebook Duet is a very well-designed device and being a Lenovo device, feels premium.
 The Chromebook is split into three parts, the tablet itself, the detachable keyboard, and the detachable kickstand.

 The hardware is well built, and it certainly has the same look and feel of the Surface Go: